statycc/loop-fission/README.md

 # Loop Fission Benchmarks

-This repository is for benchmarking the loop fission algorithm presented in _"."_.
+This repository is for benchmarking the loop fission algorithm presented in _"Distributing and Parallelizing Non-canonical Loops"_.

 This is a curated benchmark suite.
 The included benchmarks have been selected specifically for offering opportunity to perform loop fission transformation.
 For each benchmark, we measure